ukrmine/ionet/Troubleshoot.md

 ## Linux

-To list all Virtual Machines (VM):
+To list all Virtual Machines (VM), (where "ionet" name of your Virtual Machine):

 ```Bash
 virsh list --all
 ```
-States of VM: running, paused, shutoff,
+States of VM: running, paused, shutoff

+You can Start, Reboot or Shutdown VM
 ```Bash
 virsh start ionet
 virsh reboot ionet